soundpress/RulesOfNYC/docs/c16/index.rst

 (a) Applicability.
 These harassment rules apply to all harassment applications filed with the Loft Board, after September 11, 2013, the effective date of this amended rule.
 Harassment applications are subject to the harassment rule in effect on the date of the initial filing of the application.

-All orders of harassment must be kept in the Loft Board's records and in the office of the City Register in accordance with the provisions of 29 RCNY § 2-02(d)(l)(iii) of these rules.
+All orders of harassment must be kept in the Loft Board's records and in the office of the City Register in accordance with the provisions of 29 RCNY § 2-02(d)(l)(iii).

 (b) Definitions.